Wage And Hour Misclassification Attorneys

 For more information on who must be paid overtime and who is an exempt employee, click here.

 At Preston & Brar LLC, our attorneys are skilled at helping workers pursue compensation related to misclassification as an exempt employee.
 Overtime can be a vital part of an individual’s or family’s budget, and everyone deserves to be fully compensated for the work they do.
 Our attorneys use our more than 25 years of combined experience to help workers fight misclassification and effectively pursue the overtime pay they should have received in the first place.

 Contact The Salt Lake City Employee Misclassification Attorneys Of Preston & Brar LLC

 When questions arise regarding whether a salary or a wage is more appropriate for your position, we can help you find the answers you need.
-To schedule a free initial consultation with one of our experienced wage and hour lawyers, call toll free at 888-699-2432 or contact us online.
+To schedule a free initial consultation with one of our experienced wage and hour lawyers, call us at 801-269-9541 or 801-577-1988 or contact us online.

 We are also available after hours or on weekends for consultations.

 We take wage and overtime cases on a contingent basis.
 We get paid only if you get paid.